-- 1. Login as a User with administrative permissions - 2.
-Choose Configure OpenNMS from the user specific main navigation which is named as your login user name

-- 3. Choose Configure Users, Groups and On-Call roles and select Configure Users - 4.
-Modify an existing User by clicking the modify icon next to the User - 5.
-Select the Role from Available Roles in the Security Roles section - 6.
-Use Add and Remove to assign or remove the Security Role from the User - 7.
-Click Finish to persist and apply the Changes - 8.
-Logout and Login to apply the new Security Role settings roles=operator, stage
+- 1. Log in as a user with administrative permissions. - 2.
+Click the gear icon in the top right. - 3.
+Choose Configure OpenNMS → Configure Users, Groups and On-Call roles and select Configure Users. - 4.
+Click the modify icon next to the user you want to update. - 5.
+Select the role from Available Roles in the Security Roles section. - 6.
+Click Add to assign the security role to the user. - 7.
+Click Finish to apply the changes. - 8.
+Log out and log in to apply the new security role settings.